VictorAlbertos/RxCache/README.md

 # RxCache

+_For the a more reactive approach go [here](https://github.com/VictorAlbertos/ReactiveCache/tree/2.x)_.

 The **goal** of this library is simple: **caching your data models like [Picasso](https://github.com/square/picasso) caches your images, with no effort at all.**

 Every Android application is a client application, which means it does not make sense to create and maintain a database just for caching data.